johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     And this song allows me to experience something I'd never have voluntarily listened to that I presume is distinctively Armenian.

-    It's a peppy, brassy and playful track.
+    It’s a peppy, brassy and playful track.

     And I'm sure this appeals to someone.
 It does not appeal to me.